-Let me see if I can put the taste into words (hold on a second, I need to get a jar and a spoon to be as accurate as possible)
+Let me see if I can put the taste into words (hold on a second, I and need to get a jar and a spoon to be as accurate as possible)

 (Wait a minute, I need another bite) And then there's the earthy crunch of the walnuts!
 The Balsamic vinegar is barely there, just enough to offset the sweetness from the honey and sugar.